pbakota/csharp-realtime-board/README.md

 ## How to build

-The project uses GNU makefile to execute predefined targets.
-To build the whole project in debug mode then execute from the "sources" folder:
+The project uses GNU Makefile to execute predefined targets.
+To build the whole project in debug mode, then execute from the "sources" folder:

 `$ make`